polterguy/magic/README.md

 * Create and maintain your databases
 * Create and maintain APIs
-* Create and maintain AI agents, AI chatbots, and everything Magic can do
+* Create and maintain AI agents, AI chatbots, and most things Magic can do

 ## CRUD generator

 In addition to its generative AI capabilities, Magic also comes with a CRUD generator, allowing you to point it at your database, click a button, and wrap all your tables into CRUD endpoints.
 Combined with its AI capabilities, this can sometimes save you 90% of your time when delivering backend APIs.
-Magic is built on top of .Net 9 and Angular.

 ![CRUD generator](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/backend-crud.jpg)